A note on the $(\infty,n)$-category of cobordisms

-To rigorously define fully extended topological field theories we need a suitable $(\infty, n)$-category of cobordisms, which, informally speaking, has zero-dimensional manifolds as objects, bordisms between objects as 1-morphisms, bordisms between bordisms as 2-morphisms, etc., and for $k>n$ there are only invertible $k$-morphisms.
-Finding an explicit model for such a higher category, i.e.~defining a complete $n$-fold Segal space of bordisms, is the main goal of this chapter.
+To rigorously define fully extended topological field theories we need a suitable $(\infty, n)$-category of bordisms, which, informally speaking, has zero-dimensional manifolds as objects, bordisms between objects as 1-morphisms, bordisms between bordisms as 2-morphisms, etc., and for $k>n$ there are only invertible $k$-morphisms.
+Finding an explicit model for such a higher category, i.e.~defining a complete $n$-fold Segal space of bordisms, is the main goal of this part and this paper.
 We endow it with a symmetric monoidal structure and also consider bordism categories with additional structure, e.g.~orientations and framings, which allows us, in Section \ref{TFT}, to rigorously define fully extended topological field theories.